-- Fraud: Any type of intentional deception or misrepresentation made with the knowledge that the deception could result in some unauthorized benefit to the person committing it -- or any other person.
-This includes any act that constitutes fraud under applicable Federal or State law. - Waste: Includes overusing services, or other practices that, directly or indirectly, result in excessive costs.
-Waste is generally not considered to be driven by intentional actions, but rather occurs when resources are misused. - Abuse: behaviors that are inconsistent with sound financial, business and medical practices and result in unnecessary costs and payments for services that are not medically necessary or fail to meet professionally recognized standards for health care.
-This includes any member actions that result in unnecessary costs.
+- Fraud: Any type of intentional deception or misrepresentation made with the knowledge that the deception could result in some unauthorized benefit to the person committing it or any other person.
+The attempt itself is fraud, regardless of whether or not it is successful - Waste: Includes overusing services, or other practices that, directly or indirectly, result in unnecessary costs.
+Waste is generally not considered to be driven by intentional actions, but rather occurs when resources are misused. - Abuse: When healthcare providers or suppliers do not follow good medical practices resulting in unnecessary or excessive costs, incorrect payment, misuse of codes, or services that are not medically necessary.